Quebecor: Sponsorship

-The company began a push towards sports: it acquired the naming rights and a management contract for the Videotron Centre, currently owns the Quebec Remparts of the QMJHL, has backed a proposed National Hockey League expansion franchise in Quebec City (which would bring the NHL back to the city for the first time since the Quebec Nordiques were relocated in 1995, and would play at the new arena), and launched a TVA-branded sports network in 2011.
+In 2011, Quebecor launched TVA Sports, a French-language sports television network.

+The same year, it bought the management and naming rights of the Videotron Centre, an indoor arena in Quebec City that opened in 2015.

+In 2014, the company purchased the Quebec Remparts of the QMJHL.

-On 20 July 2015, Quebecor officially submitted its application for an NHL expansion team in Quebec City.
+In 2015, Quebecor submitted an application for an National Hockey League expansion franchise in Quebec City.
 The application has since passed two phases of league scrutiny, with a final decision expected in early 2016.
+A year later, the league "deferred" the bid.

 Corporate governance

-Former Prime Minister of Canada Brian Mulroney serves as chair of the board.
+Former Prime Minister of Canada Brian Mulroney served as chair of the board before his death in February 2024.

-Current members of the board of directors of Quebecor Inc. are: Françoise Bertrand, Jean La Couture, Sylvie Lalande, Pierre Laurin, A. Michel Lavigne, Geneviève Marcon, Brian Mulroney, and Normand Provost.
+Current members of the board of directors of Quebecor Inc. are: Françoise Bertrand, Jean La Couture, Sylvie Lalande, Pierre Laurin, A. Michel Lavigne, Geneviève Marcon, and Normand Provost.